GLOBAL MARKETS-World stock markets pause amid growth concerns

 William Dudley, president of the New York Fed and one of the staunchest supporters of the Fed’s easy-money policies, cited labor market improvements and stronger-than-expected growth in the third quarter as positive signs for the U.S. economic recovery.
 Philadelphia Fed President Charles Plosser, an inflation hawk and critic of Fed stimulus spending, also pointed to improving economic conditions.

-The U.S. dollar index fell 0.1 percent, though the greenback rose 0.3 percent against the yen and 0.2 percent against the euro.
+The U.S. dollar index fell 0.2 percent, though the greenback rose 0.2 percent against both the yen and the euro.

 Euro zone government bonds moved within narrow ranges, with 10-year German yields slightly firmer at 1.7 percent, while lower-rated Spanish and Italian yields were little changed.